 In the origins of tantra, the body in all its functions spiritual, sexual and the human mind are one.
 And that by looking after these aspects we can attain enlightenment.Tantra also uses breathing techniques to help aid in the spiritual process.
 It is believed that by controlling our breathing in this way we are able to move this energy freely around our body which can help to enhance the experience and thus connect with our inner-self more consciously.
 It is through this process of harnessing our inner energy and sexual power that we have a deeper understanding of ourselves.
-Once we are able to achieve this we are then able to recognize this energy in other people and this is said to be able to have a profound lasting effect on our relationships with other human beings in a more connected way.
+Once we are able to achieve this we are then able to recognise this energy in other people and this is said to be able to have a profound lasting effect on our relationships with other human beings in a more connected way.
 Not only this but by mastering these breathing techniques we are also able to exert more control over our body and thus control and resist impulses much better and easier.

-Tantras are often passed down verbally from teacher to student.
+The origins of tantra is many thousands of years old and Tantras are often passed down verbally from teacher to student.
 However, because Tantra is mainly focussed around rituals rather than a single coherent belief it is much harder to all the varying different Tantric practices.